 David O. Okonkwo, MD, PhD, leads the department’s efforts as director of the Neurotrauma Clinical Trials Center (NCTC).
 Clinical brain injury research is wide spanning and includes clinical trials funded by federal agencies and industry to study new therapies, novel brain monitoring, advanced neuroimaging, and biomarkers.
 The center also houses the National TBI Biospecimens Repository.
 This repository, under the direction of Ava Puccio, RN, PhD, is the largest centralized collection of biological samples from traumatic brain injury patients in the United States.
 The Department of Neurological Surgery has pioneered efforts using hypothermia and cerebral blood flow monitoring in the treatment of severe head injury and has conducted landmark investigations into the mechanisms of induction and recovery of head trauma and secondary injury.

 The Safar Center for Resuscitation Research is directed by Patrick Kochanek, MD, of the Department of Critical Care, and has a strong collaborative and productive relationship with several members of the Brain Trauma Research Center.
-Dr. Dixon serves as an associate director of the Safar Center.
-This facility includes basic science laboratories directed by Dr. Dixon.
+Dr. Dixon and Shaun Carlson, PhD, serve as associate directors of the Safar Center.
 The mission of the Safar Center is to improve understanding of the mechanisms of secondary injury after traumatic brain injury, cardiopulmonary arrest, severe hemorrhage from whatever cause, and to contribute to the development and implementation of novel and increasingly more effective therapies.